-Establishing the street generally starts as a citizen initiative and is then based on a collaboration between local actors: parents, associations, neighbourhoods, etc. It sometimes happens that the municipality initiates the movement and deploys the means necessary for projects, especially in neighbourhoods with more precarious populations.
+The establishment of the street generally starts as a citizen initiative, and is then based on a collaboration of local actors: parents, associations, neighborhoods, etc. It sometimes happens that the municipality initiates the movement and deploys the means necessary for projects, especially in neighborhoods with more precarious populations.

 The closed area is clearly demarcated, and access is managed by volunteers.
-Specific signage is put in place, with "Street reserved for play" signs.
+Specific signage has been put in place, with "Street reserved for play" signs.
 Play elements, mobile or not, ephemeral or not, can be installed, and events can be organized.